The Employee's First Goal in Vocational Rehabilitation Should Be to Return to the Employee's Original Job Position

 - Return to a modified position (the same position which the employee previously held, but with some modifications and/or accommodations);

 - Return to a related occupation (in the same field) suited to the claimant's education and marketable skills.

 - On-the-job training.

-- A short-term retraining program (that lasts less than 26 weeks);
+- A short-term job retraining program (that lasts less than 26 weeks);

-So, the priority and the goal for the injured employee, if possible, should be to return to work, either with or without modifications and/or accommodations.
+So, the priority and the goal for the injured employee, if possible, should be to return to his or her original job, either with or without modifications and/or accommodations.